akiradeveloper/dm-writeboost/README.md

 # DM-WRITEBOOST
 **L**og-structured **C**aching for Linux

+## Notice
+Guys, we are strongly heading toward upstream.
+We won't look back anymore.

+All supports before 3.12 are off. porting-final tag is the last moment that this kernel module was portable.
+If you want to test the impact of writeboost in your environment please use the revision.

+Sorry and thanks for those having tested in environments. writeboost will be in the main tree, I promise.

 ## Overview
 dm-writeboost is an implementation of [Disk Caching Disk(DCD)](http://www.ele.uri.edu/research/hpcl/DCD/DCD.html).
-DCD is an extra logical block layer that gathers in-coming small random writes into a big sequential write which then performs high throughput and low latency.
-See also the DCD paper [1].
+DCD, originally implemented in Solaris, is an extra logical block layer that gathers in-coming small random writes into a big sequential write which then performs high throughput and low latency.
+See also the DCD papers [1] and its recent application [2].

 ## Features
-* Log-structured caching principle ensures the durability to server crash.
-* Unlike bcache, dm-writeboost is a complete loadable kernel module.
-* Fully supports REQ_FLUSH/REQ_FUA operations to emulate block device.
-* Kernel versions since 3.2 are widely supported.
-* Capable of performing 375kiops(1.5GB/sec) random writes with a fast enough cache.
+* Capable of performing 375kiops (1.5GB/sec) random writes with a fast enough cache.
-* Concurrency not discussed in DCD paper is implemented.
-* Auxiliary daemon autonomously controls the behavior of the kernel module.
+* Maximizes the lifetime of SSD device.
+* Log-structured property ensures perfect metadata durability.
+* (Future Work) Applies persistent memory to process write barriers more effectively.

 ## References
 * [1] Y. Hu and Q. Yang -- DCD Disk Caching Disk: A New Approach for Boosting I/O Performance (1995)
+* [2] G. Soundararajan et. al. -- Extending SSD Lifetimes with Disk-Based Write Caches (2010)

 ## Quick Start
-You are provided with nice scripts for quick starting.
+You are ready for nice scripts for quick starting.
-Assuming you have expanded dm-writeboost under /home/akira,

 (1) [common] Configure device paths for backing store and cache device.